 - 39. To count as TOSSD, an activity should involve a cross-border resource flow to a country on the List of TOSSD recipient countries.
 For any reporting year, this List includes: - i.
-All countries and territories that are present on the "DAC List of ODA recipients" 21. - ii.
-Other countries and territories that have activated the TOSSD opt-in procedure.
+All countries and territories that are present on the "DAC List of ODA recipients" . - ii.
+Other countries and territories that have activated the TOSSD opt-in procedure. - 40.
+Any country or territory can activate the opt-in procedure at any point in time.
+The procedure is voluntary but needs to be motivated through the specific economic, social or environmental context that the country faces.
+Traditional donors are expected to not use the TOSSD opt-in procedure. - 41.
+The opt-in procedure is described in detail in Annex B.